martyn-hash/The-link/replit.md

 -   **Navigation**: Streamlined navigation with unread messages badges and improved messaging page tabs.
 -   **Feature Flags**: Company settings include toggleable feature flags (Ring Central Live, App Is Live) that control visibility of communication features.
 Super Admins can manage these via the Company Settings page.
 -   **Communications UI**: Refactored communication filters to use a compact dropdown popover with multi-select checkboxes.
 The Add Communication dialog uses a TipTap rich text editor for content entry.
+-   **AI Audio Transcription**: Voice-to-text feature in the Comms tab powered by OpenAI.
+Users can record audio which is transcribed via Whisper and processed by GPT-4o-mini for low latency.
+Two modes: (1) Notes mode creates summarized bullet-point notes from voice recordings, (2) Email mode drafts professional emails with subject and body from spoken content.
+System prompts are configurable in Company Settings by Super Admins.
 -   **Webhook Data Sharing**: Zapier integration for sharing client data with legacy systems via configurable webhooks with conditional activation rules and audit logging.
 -   **Enhanced Data Import System**: Comprehensive import capabilities including standalone service imports (matching by company number/name for clients, email/full name for people), interactive field mapping UI for CSV files with auto-matching, and detailed audit reporting with downloadable CSV showing created/updated/skipped/failed records with reasons.